MIST: Mutual Information Estimation Via Supervised Training: Experiments

-The previous sections demonstrate that the learned algorithm generalizes effectively to unseen distribution families, which is evaluated at dimensions and sample sizes seen during training.
-We find that by learning to infer MI across diverse distributions and sample regimes, our estimators learn appropriate regularization strategies that transfer even to distribution families not encountered during training.
-The strength of these results motivates a bolder question: if meta-learned MI algorithms can generalize to unseen distributions, can they also generalize to these distributions at dimensions and sample sizes beyond their training experience?
+The previous sections demonstrate the unique ability of meta-learned estimators to generalize to unseen BMI distribution families (OoMD) at test-time.
+The strength of these results motivates a bolder question: \textit{if meta-learned MI algorithms can generalize to unseen distributions, can they also generalize to dimensions and sample sizes beyond their training experience?}